 Debt.ca is Canada’s trusted source for debt relief

 At Debt.ca, we understand that people might find themselves surrounded by debt for many reasons including job loss, reduced income, medical expenses, or even the rising costs of raising a family.
 And when faced with a mountain of consumer debt, it is quite easy to become overwhelmed and to believe that you will never be able to pay off your creditors.
 The high-interest rates associated with consumer debts, late fees for those who are behind on their payments, and much more can seem to conspire against your attempts to become debt free.
 That is why we want to help all Canadians better understand their debt relief options and save the most money while they get out from under their unsecured loans.

 Are you struggling with debt or trying to figure out which Canadian debt relief program will help you get out of debt in the quickest amount of time and for the least amount of money?
 If so, let us show you that you can live a life free of bills and you do have more options than you probably realize.
 Simply put, if your paying out more money every month than you have coming in, we can get you to a professional who can help.
 Fill out the form above to get started today!

+Unfortunately, the picture is not all roses for the residents of Windsor as they currently have the highest unemployment rate (8.8%) in all of Canada.
 If you live in Windsor and cannot pay your bills on time or are seeing your overall debt levels increase month after month, then credit counselling may be the answer you are looking for.
-A quality Windsor credit counselling program can help you get out from under your debt and shore up your financial future at the same time and avoid other more drastic solutions like filing for aconsumer proposal or even bankruptcy.
+A quality Windsor credit counselling program can help you get out from under your debt and shore up your financial future at the same time.

 To file a consumer proposal, Windsor residents must go through a Licensed Insolvency Trustee in the area.
 Consumer proposals allow their participants to pay back less than what they owe to their creditors.
 Despite how good that sounds, it comes with some drawbacks and should be a last resort, much like bankruptcy.